 make TWO types of coffee<br/>Duration: 1 hour

-Trí Long Coffee – 88 Phan Chau Trinh Street, Hoi An
+Please meet at Trí Long Coffee, 88 Phan Chau Trinh Street, Hoi An.

-Please look for our guide standing outside the coffee shop wearing a red hat.
-They will welcome you and take you to your workshop area.
+Look for our guide standing outside the coffee shop wearing a red hat.
+They will greet you upon arrival and lead you to the workshop area.

 Hoi An is a charming ancient town and UNESCO World Heritage Site known for its well-preserved architecture, lantern-lit streets, and rich cultural heritage.
 This former trading port blends Vietnamese, Chinese, Japanese, and European influences, offering a unique glimpse into Southeast Asia's history.